Chris35Wills/Chris35Wills.github.io/_posts/2014-12-12-concave-hull.md

 	return smooth, extent
 {% endhighlight %}

-The smoothed density grid is then contoured - the "level" variable is user set and must be specific to YOUR data and YOUR areas of interest.
+The smoothed density grid is then contoured - the "level" variable is user set and must be specific to YOUR data and YOUR area/density contour of interest.
 It would be wise to actually view this plot and maybe cycle a number of density contour levels to know exactly what hull you are mapping:

 {% highlight python %}
 def grid_contour(surface, extent, density_boundary):